 Another concern is the cost.
 While large trucking companies may be able to absorb the cost of new trucks or retrofits, smaller companies may be unable to conform, which would mean they have to ignore the rule, sink further into debt, or stop operating.
 The cost of the systems can range from $800-$2,300.
 This price does not include the labor associated with installing the new system.

 How Stability Control Requirements Could Effect Texas Motorists

-As a major trucking route, due to both our proximity to Mexico and our location in the U.S., Texas sees more than its fair share of 18-wheeler crashes.
+As a major trucking route, due to both our proximity to Mexico and our location in the U.S., Texas sees more than its fair share of 18-wheeler accidents.
 If the proposal passes it seems that it will have a dramatic effect on the number of truck crashes in Dallas, Denton and across the state.
-As experienced Texas semi truck crash attorneys, we know that the majority of serious crashes that involve a large truck are caused by a truck that flips or skids out of control.
-The staff and attorneys at the Hart Law Firm will be following this story closely and hope that we soon see a reduction in the number of semi truck crashes in Texas and nationwide.
+As experienced Texas semi truck accident attorneys, we know that the majority of serious crashes that involve a large truck are caused by a truck that flips or skids out of control.
+The staff and attorneys at the Hart Law Firm will be following this story closely and hope that we soon see a reduction in the number of semi truck accidents in Texas and nationwide.